outscale/cloud-provider-osc/deploy/README.md

 ## Configuring Cloud Credentials

-Outscale Cloud Controller Manager needs API access in order to create resources (like Load Balancer Units) or fetch some data.
+Outscale Cloud Controller Manager needs to access the Outscale API.

 It is recommended to use a specific [Access Key](https://docs.outscale.com/en/userguide/About-Access-Keys.html) and create an [EIM user](https://docs.outscale.com/en/userguide/About-EIM-Users.html) with limited access.
 Check [EIM policy example](eim-policy.example.json) to apply to such EIM user.